-When examining data on this scale, you will be using the Zoom feature in order to see small scale rotation and/or convergence and divergence.
+When examining data on this scale, you will be zooming in AWIPS in order to see small scale rotation and/or convergence and divergence.
 It is critical to know where the phenomena is in relation to the RDA.
 Here, you can no longer assume that the RDA is in the center of the display, or on the display at all.
 The following three actions, either used separately or in combination, will help in locating the RDA.

-You can select the Azimuth and Range (or Az/Ran) Overlay from the Tools menu to help determine the location of the RDA by overlaying a polar grid centered on the RDA.
-Or you can place your cursor at the point of interest and hold down the left mouse button.
+--You can select the Azimuth and Range (or Az/Ran) Overlay from the Tools menu to help determine the location of the RDA by overlaying a polar grid centered on the RDA.

+--Or you can place your cursor at the point of interest and hold down the left mouse button.
 The cursor readout will give the azimuth and range (in statute miles) from the RDA.
+To see this readout all the time, you can right-click and turn on Sampling, as well.

-Make sure that the Home Location tool is not turned on.
-Or you can visually analyze the range gates in your velocity display.
+--Or you can visually analyze the range gates in your velocity display.
 Range gates increase in width along each radial as they increase in distance from the RDA.
 This is one advantage to an unsmoothed radar display.